Behrad9/JammerLoc/README.md

 ## Overview

-**JAMLOC** is a two-stage machine learning framework for localizing GNSS jammers using crowdsourced smartphone data.
+**JAMMERLOC** is a two-stage machine learning framework for localizing GNSS jammers using crowdsourced smartphone data.
 The system combines physics-informed neural networks with federated learning to enable privacy-preserving, distributed jammer detection and localization.

 ### Key Features